-Suppose an angel investor previously made money in the software sector, you can imagine that he now also invests his money in the software sector.
+Suppose an angel investor previously earned money in the software sector, you can imagine that he now also invests his money in the software sector.

 A major advantage of working with angel investors is the fact that they are often more willing to take a greater risk than traditional financing institutions, such as banks.

-angel investors are usually experienced business people with a number of years of work experience and knowledge.
+angel investors are usually experienced business people with several years of work experience and knowledge.

-Angel investors generally report early in the life cycle of a starting company.
-One of the reasons why they are called angels is the fact that they are willing to put money into starting businesses that may find it difficult to find financing.
+Angel investors generally sign up early in the life cycle of a start-up company.
+One of the reasons they are called angels is the fact that they are willing to put money into start-ups that may have a hard time finding financing.

-Angel investors are often primarily interested in the founder.
+Angel investors are often mainly interested in the founder.
 Who is behind the company?

-Of course that does not mean that angel investors only look at the founder.
-They naturally also look at factors such as the size of the market, the service or the product itself and the competition.
+Of course, that does not mean that angel investors only look at the founder.
+They naturally also look at factors such as the size of the market, the service or product itself and the competition.

-As a founder, it is your most important task to convince the angel investor that you are the person who will take this startup to the next level.
+As a founder, your main task is to convince the angel investor that you are the person who will take this startup to the next level.

-How do you proceed in finding an angel investor?
+How do you go about finding an angel investor?

 The very first thing you focus on is your pitch deck.
-Contrary to what many think, this is not a sales pitch, but a short, well-detailed explanation of the problem that you solve with your startup.
+Contrary to popular belief, this is not a sales pitch, but a short, well-developed explanation of the problem that you solve with your startup.
 That's it.

-When approaching potential angel investors, you ensure that they get to know more about you.
+When approaching potential angel investors, make sure they learn more about you.
 Most angel investors will ask for a pitch deck.
-Again, a short well-detailed explanation of the problem that you solve with your startup.
-So do not send an excessive amount of information, it is highly likely that your potential investor is not only concerned with your startup ...
+Again, a short well-developed explanation of the problem that you solve with your startup.
+So do not send too much information, most likely your potential investor is not only working on your startup…

-Suppose an angel investor asks for a more detailed summary, you can send the summary of your business plan.
-Here your potential investor will find things like your problem solution, market size, competition, management team and financial picture.
+Suppose an angel investor asks for a more extensive summary, you can send the summary of your business plan.
+Here your potential investor will find things like your problem solving, the market size, the competition, the management team and the financial picture.

-If you have made an angel investor enthusiastic with your pitch deck or summary, it will come to a meeting, a pitch meeting!
+If you have made an angel investor enthusiastic with your pitch deck or summary, it comes to a meeting, a pitch meeting!

-Tip: take the time to build up a good relationship during the pitch meeting.
+Tip: take the time during the pitch meeting to build a good relationship.

-Angel investors prefer to invest in an entrepreneur they like rather than an idea they like.
+Angel investors would rather invest in an entrepreneur they like than an idea they like.

 Another tip: be yourself.
 Represent your passion for the startup.
-In general, that is all you need to convince an angel investor to close a deal.
+In general, that's all you need to convince an angel investor to close a deal.

-At Holland Startup, first-time entrepreneurs fulfill their entrepreneurial ambitions.
+At Holland Startup, first-time entrepreneurs realize their entrepreneurial ambitions.
 We guide, coach and finance young entrepreneurs to turn ideas into successful startups.